fusionjs/rfcs/text/0000-fusion-release-process.md

 ### On-demand monorepo construction

-We will continue to develop individual FusionJS plugins and libraries in individual repositories.
+We will continue to develop individual FusionJS plugins and libraries within individual repositories.
 This gives us fast development cycles and avoids monorepo pain points like long boostrap time.
 A new CI job will exist which will be triggered for every commit going into master across all repositories.
 This job will construct a monorepo and run tests against the latest HEAD for all FusionJS repositories.

 We will have the best of a multirepo world, along with tooling that gives us the benefits of a monorepo.